Canon G7 X Mark II vs Olympus E-P5

 Review summary: Canon G7 X Mark II vs Olympus E-P5

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Olympus E-P5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G7 X Mark II: